KevinWu06/Hackathon/README.md

 - Create a detailed travel plan based on the user's input
 - Create a PDF of the travel plan
-- Create a PDF of the travel plan

 ## How to run